andresbravom/ProjectJava/README.md

 # In option 3.
 You can search the products after putting the name.
-In the event that the product does not exist, it sends a message like ("Product not found")
+In the event that the product does not exist, it sends a message like ("Product not found").

 # In option 4.
 You can search the category after putting the name.
-In the even that the category does not exist, it sends a message like ("Category not found")
+In the even that the category does not exist, it sends a message like ("Category not found").

 # In option 5.
 You can buy a product after searching for the product with the name and it is added to the user's purchase history.
 I developed this function in the product class, this function decreases the stock of products in the store.

 # In option 6.
-The user can check the products that he has purchased, it works as a purchase history
+The user can check the products that he has purchased, it works as a purchase history.

-# In ooption 0.
+# In option 0.
-The user can exit the program
+The user can exit the program.